 This study will explore the effects of individualised post exercise blood flow restriction on physical performance and perceived recovery following heavy resistance exercise.

-A three-armed parallel group randomised trial will be used to compare the effects of three interventions on exercise recovery: a post-exercise blood flow restriction group (PE-BFR), an active recovery group (AR), and a passive recovery group (CON).
-Participants will be randomised into one of the three groups with a 1:1:1 ratio.
+A two-armed parallel group randomised trial was used to compare the effects of two interventions on exercise recovery: a post-exercise blood flow restriction group (PE-BFR) and a passive recovery group (CON).
+Participants were randomised into one of the two groups with a 1:1 ratio.
 Reporting will be conducted in accordance with the CONSORT statement.
-The study will be approved by the University of South Australia Human Research Ethics Committee.
+The study was approved by the University of South Australia Human Research Ethics Committee (protocol number 203196).

-After performing post exercise outcome measures, participants will undertake 1 of 3 recovery strategies, in accordance with their random group allocation (PE-BFR, AR, or CON).
+After performing post exercise outcome measures, participants will undertake 1 of 2 recovery strategies, in accordance with their random group allocation (PE-BFR or CON).
 PE-BFR will lay supine in a comfortable position with occlusion cuffs (smart tools USA) fitted to the proximal thigh and inflated to a pressure corresponding with 80% of their individual limb occlusion pressure.
 The cuffs will remain inflated for 5 minutes, before being deflated for 5 minutes to allow for reperfusion.
 This will be performed three times each leg, for a total of 15 minutes occlusion per leg.
 Participants in PE-BFR will remain supine for a total of 30 minutes.
-AR will undertake 30 minutes of low intensity cycling exercise at self-regulated at an RPE of 12 in accordance to the Borgs 6-20 scale.
 CON will lay supine for 30 minutes with occlusion cuffs will placed on the proximal thigh, but the cuffs will not be inflated.

 All participants will undergo a total of 4 sessions.
 The baseline testing session (baseline measures, fatigue protocol, and recovery protocol), and three follow up performance testing sessions.
 All sessions will be conducted by an exercise scientist.
 It is expected that the initial testing session will take 90 minutes.
 The following testing sessions will take approximately 30 minutes, as they do not include the recovery or fatigue protocols.
 Session attendance will be recorded by the exercise scientist to monitor testing adherence.